Bislig: Tourism

 Known for its ecotourism, Bislig's main tourist attraction is the Tinuy-an Falls, known as the little "Niagara Falls" of the Philippines.
 It is a white water curtain that flows in three levels about 55 meters high and 95 meters wide.
-Its critically acclaimed majestic and unique natural formation was once appeared in the International Travel Magazine.
-It is also said to be the widest waterfalls in the Philippines.
+It once appeared in the International Travel Magazine for its unique natural formation.
+It is also said to be the widest waterfall in the Philippines.

 A Philippine eagle found in the city's wild sanctuary.

 Other known tourist attractions include: the white-sand beaches of Hagonoy Island; the various white sand beaches in Barangay Lawigan facing and considered a part of the Pacific Ocean; the underground river of the educational Delot and Hinayagan Cave; the Togonan Falls in Barangay Sibaroy which is a 30-minute ride a far from the city proper; the wild sanctuary of the Forester's Park; the wide range waters of the Mone River and the man-made Lake 77 which offers a boat ride tour and a floating cottage ideal for picnic and fishing; the Kamayo Heritage Park; the Cawa-Cawa Sa Awog; the Sian Falls; the Bislig Hot Spring; the Florland Inland Resort in Barangay San Vicente; the Maria Regina Highland Farm and Resort in Dao-Dao, Barangay San Fernando; the Chocolate Beach ideal for the avid mud skim boarding enthusiasts; the newly developed Mabakat beach (the former Dampingan area) ideal for surfing aficionados; the International Doll House at the Ocean View Park in Barangay Comawas; and the City Baywalk Park.
 Trekking and bird watching could also be available in Bislig's densely natural forested areas.

 Bislig hosts an annual festival called "The Karawasan Festival" during the charter day of the city which features an inter-school ethnic dance competition.
 Karawasan came from a local dialect which means "movement of the crabs".
 Karawasan is held every 17th day of September.
 It was replaced by the "Tinuy-an (Sayaw) Festival" since September 2013 and reinstated in 2019.